-Simon Gunanoot, long time fugitive in Gitxsan Territory
+Simon Gunanoot, long time fugitive in Gitxsan Territory, in his own land

 Rick La Violette is a life-long logger and this is no mean feat because, along with being a self-motivated licensed contractor, when you are a logger, you are often equally a survivor.
 It is one of the most dangerous occupations known to man, outside of, say, fightin' the terrorists.

 La Violette started dreaming of building a First Nation logging outfit when he was a young man working around Burns Lake, B.C..
 Soon La Violette was off to greener pastures, in fact, he went to Kispiox, B.C., west and north of Burns Lake.
 It was within the traditional territory of his mother who is granddaughter of Gitxsan hereditary chief Walter Neil Sterritt.